misterblack1/appleII_deadtest/README.md

 * Next the ROM will do a quick test for page errors inside the RAM.
 This is a subtle issue that can fool many RAM tests.
 For the main RAM tests to run, we need fully functional Zero page and stack, and if these will get corrupted by a page error causing the ROM to crash.
 This page error test tries to prevent that from happening.
 * The page error test work by by writing `$00` to address `$0000` (inside zerp page) and then writing `$FF` to `$0100`, `$0200`, `$0400`, `$0800`, `$1000`, `$2000`, `$4000`, and `$8000`.
 If when writing `$FF` to those locations the `$00` at location `$0000` is disturbed, then we have a page error and must halt.
 (There is a bit more going on, but it's not relevant).
 * If the page error test fails, the ROM will beep out which RAM bit is bad (helping indicate which chip has a page fault).
 In the event location `$00` is corrupted with the value `$FF`, this indicates a logic problem on the motherboard.
 * The next phase is to detect how much RAM is installed in the Apple II.
-Valid configurations of the original Apple II are 4k, 8k, 12k, 16k, 20k, 24k, 32k, 36k, and 48k.
+Valid configurations of the original Apple II are 4K, 8K, 12K, 16K, 20K, 24K, 32K, 36K, and 48K.
 Currently this test does NOT test above 48k, because using/testing that RAM requires banking out the ROM.
 * The ROM will print a banner showing how much RAM is detected and that the zero page and stack page are good.
-* It will then procede to do March-U RAM test on all of the RAM (minus the zero Page and stack, which are used to run the diagnostic ROM.)
+* It will then procede to do March-U RAM test on all of the RAM (minus the zero page and stack, which are used to run the diagnostic ROM.)
 * A full test of 48k takes about 1 minute 30 seconds.
 * When the March-U RAM test finishes, you will get a page displaying the test results for all of the RAM detected in the machine.

 ### If an error is detected in the zero page, stack, or you have a page error, it will beep out the bit that is bad

 * One long low beep followed by a number of medium beeps:
   * This is a zero page or stack page error.
+  * The count of medium beeps tells you which bit, and thus which chip (see below).
-* A trill of high beeps, followed by a number of medium beeps:
+* A brief trill of high beeps, followed by a number of medium beeps:
   * This is a page error.
+Address lines inside a chip are being crossed, so writes to one location corrupt bits in another location.
+  * Again, the count of medium beeps tells you which bit and chip (see below).
 * A constant trill of high beeps:
   * This is a problem with the address decoding logic on the motherboard.
 This will only happen during the page error test.